knewyousir/webFEF-session-9/README.md

 }
 ```

-2) JavaScript and css for nav-sub
+2) JavaScript and css for nav-sub (in a new include)

 ```css
 .nav-sub {